cmcntsh/stats2021_exer_JamoviDataManip/README.md

 # Data Manipulation in Jamovi Exercise

+A video demonstration of this exercise can be seen at: https://youtu.be/sHBA0zr_DRo

 ## Summary of steps to complete

 - [ ] Fork this repository so you have your own copy to work on.